FVolral/SD-FeedBackMachine/README.md

 A basic img2img script that will dump frames and build a video file.
 Suitable for creating interesting zoom in warping movies, but not too much else at this time.
 The basic idea is to story board some kinf od animation with changes in prompts, translation etc at a low framerate until you get it roughly right.
 Then bump up the framerate for a final render, it should play out roughly the same, just more detail.

+This is intended to be a versatile toolset to help you automate some img2img tasks.
+It certainly isn't a one stop shop for digital movies.

 Inspired by Deforum Notebook
 Must have ffmpeg installed in path.
 This suffers from img2img embossing, if the image is static for too long.
 I would have to look at someone else's implemetation to figure out why and don't want to steal their code.